 And remember, as with any code, once you write it, you have to maintain it.
 If Azure sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 Other data warehouse options

 S3 is great, but sometimes you want a more structured repository that can serve as a basis for BI reports and data analytics — in short, a data warehouse.
 Some folks choose to go with Amazon Redshift, Google BigQuery, PostgreSQL, Snowflake, Microsoft Azure Synapse Analytics, or Panoply, which are RDBMSes that use similar SQL syntax.
 If you're interested in seeing the relevant steps for loading data into one of these platforms, check out To Redshift, To BigQuery, To Postgres, To Snowflake, To Azure Synapse Analytics, and To Panoply.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to move data from Microsoft Azure to Amazon S3 automatically.
-With just a few clicks, Stitch starts extracting your Microsoft Azure data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.
+With just a few clicks, Stitch starts extracting your Microsoft Azure data, structuring it in a way that's optimized for analysis, and inserting that data into your Amazon S3 data warehouse.